-Urogynecology (Female Pelvic Medicine and Reconstructive Surgery) - is a sub-specialty of obstetrics and gynecology dedicated to the treatment of pelvic floor disorders, such as, problems with tissue relaxation (prolapse), urinary, bowel and sexual dysfunction.
-These diseases include the inability to control your bladder, pelvic organ prolapse, urinary incontinence, fecal incontinence, constipation, sexual dysfunction and pelvic pain.
-These problems can significantly affect quality of life and can be treated with the help of a board certified and experienced urogynecologist.
+Urogynecology (Female Pelvic Medicine and Reconstructive Surgery) - is a sub-specialty of obstetrics and gynecology dedicated to the treatment of pelvic floor disorders, such as problems with tissue relaxation (prolapse), urinary, bowel and sexual dysfunction.
+These diseases include the inability to control your bladder, pelvic organ prolapse, urinary incontinence, fecal incontinence, constipation, sexual dysfunction, and pelvic pain.
+These problems can significantly affect the quality of life and can be treated with the help of a board certified and experienced urogynecologist.

 Urogynecology involves the diagnosis and treatment of the following conditions:

 Pelvic Organ Prolapse • Urinary Incontinence • Overactive bladder

 Urinary Frequency • Urinary Urgency • Incomplete Bladder Emptying

 Recurrent Urinary Tract Infection • Atrophic Vagina • Vaginal Mesh Complications

 Pelvic/Vaginal Pain • Painful Bladder Syndrome • Sexual Dysfunction • Fecal Incontinence

 Catheterization: Use of a very small sized catheter to drain urine from the bladder.
 This may be done to determine if you empty your bladder appropriately, or to collect urine specimens to send to the lab.

 Cystoscopy: a procedure that involves placing a tiny camera though the urethra into the bladder to visualize the inner surface of the bladder.